John Colyandro

-John Dominick Colyandro is a Senior Advisor and Policy Director for Texas Governor Greg Abbott.
+John Dominick Colyandro is a former Senior Advisor and Policy Director for Texas Governor Greg Abbott.
 He is a former executive director of the Texas Conservative Coalition and the Texas Conservative Coalition Research Institute.
 He is also the former executive director of the political action committee Texans for a Republican Majority.

 He was indicted for money laundering and unlawful acceptance of corporate contributions in 2004.
 He pleaded guilty to illegal acceptance of political contributions in 2012.